Applying for permanent residency

 If you are a third-country national who is a family member of an EU national you will need a copy of your passport in its entirety (so every page) and a photograph to OACI/ICAO standards.
 The application form is different (find it here), and you can get more information on the application process and exceptions (for example in the event of the death of a spouse), here.
 If a permit is given, it will be valid for up to 10 years.

-If you are registered with Luxembourg as a UK citizen or the family member of a UK citizen living in Luxembourg, you might need to re-apply for your permanent residence permit.
-You must submit your application before the end of the transition period, 30 June 2021.
+If you are registered with Luxembourg as a UK citizen or the family member of a UK citizen living in Luxembourg, and you were living here before the end 2020, you must re-apply for your permanent residence permit.
+You must submit your application before the end of the transition period, 31 December 2021.

 Which UK nationals should apply or re-apply?